-The more technology we have around us, the more they capture the attention of drivers.
+The more technology we have around us, the more they capture the attention of drivers and cause distracted driving.
 Cell phones, better infotainment systems, navigation etc. have made travelling more convenient but they can be quite distracting for drivers.

 At least 90% of all auto accidents on U.S. roads include some kind of human error.
 And when we add the fact that the attention of drivers’ is diverted, those figures can be even higher.
 Daydreaming or multitasking while driving can have serious and even deadly consequences!